-Dark colors automatically feel grave, sophisticated, and weighty.
-The dark part of the palette is a good place to start if you have a serious message to convey.
-Here are just a few of the many combinations you might use.
+Dark colors feel sophisticated and weighty.

+The dark part of the palette is a good place to start if you have a serious message.
+Here are just a few of the combinations you might use.

 But no need to be so obvious all the time!
 Occasionally you may want to use light colors to bring a little energy or hopefulness to a serious message. • Light colors are energetic.

 Colors in the light part of the palette are a good place to start when you want a celebratory, active, or positive tone.
 Here are just a few possible combinations (many others exist).